cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/index.md

 ## Welcome!

 This is the write-up website for CS184 spring 2024 assignments.
-Currently, we have only one assignment posted, but we will add more as we progress through the course.
+Currently, we have Homework 1 finished posted, and is currently working on Homework 2!

 ## How to use this website